 Cruising is a great way to travel the world without breaking the bank.
 Cruise ships are becoming more and more innovative, and include many of the desirable luxuries found at top hotels and resorts.
-Most cruise lines, like Norwegian Cruise Line , offer an abundance of fine, speciality dining, pools and water parks, casinos, fully equipped spas and gyms, a multitude of world-class entertainment options and shopping centres, making them true "floating cities."
-As luxurious as your cruise holiday may be, don't be surprised if - at some point -you feel bothered by the motion of the ocean.
+Most cruise lines, like Norwegian Cruise Line , offer an abundance of fine, specialty dining, pools and water parks, casinos, fully equipped spas and gyms, a multitude of world-class entertainment options and shopping centers, making them true "floating cities."
+As luxurious as your cruise vacation may be, don't be surprised if - at some point -you feel bothered by the motion of the ocean.
 If you know you are prone to motion sickness and are worried that you may feel sick on your cruise, try some of the following tips that have been gathered from crew members and frequent cruisers to keep seasickness at bay so you can enjoy your trip.

 1. CHOOSE A CRUISE WITH CALMER WATERS

 If you don't have a specific cruise destination, try picking a cruise with calmer waters.
 Caribbean cruises (with the exception of hurricane season), the Alaskan inside passage, and river cruises are all great choices that boast calm waters and beautiful sites.